Time needed: 10 minutes.

 Let’s come back to the Pi now.
-As already mentioned, Raspbian comes with the VNC server pre-installed.
+As already mentioned, Raspberry Pi OS comes with the VNC server pre-installed.
 So we just have to enable this function.
 For this we open: applications menu > Preferences > Raspberry Pi Configuration as shown in the picture below.

-Once the Raspberry Pi Configuration menu opened, click on the tab “Interfaces”.
+Once the Raspberry Pi Configuration window opened, click on the tab “Interfaces”.
 Select here “Enabled” in front of VNC.

 A static IP address makes it easier to access your Raspberry Pi from another computer.
 So, before setting up a VNC-connection, it is advisable to give your Raspberry Pi a static IP address.
 This will avoid updating the IP address of your VNC viewer at the other computer when a new IP address has ben assigned by your router.
-In this tutorial you can find out how to give your Raspberry Pi a Static IP Address‘ you can find out how to do it.
+In our tutorial ‘How to give your Raspberry Pi a Static IP Address‘ you can find out how to do it.

 That’s it for the Raspberry Pi.
-Now we can go on with the other computer.
+Now we can go on with the remote computer.

-Install the VNC viewer on your desktop PC or laptop
+- Install the VNC viewer on your remote desktop PC or laptop

 Once you’ve selected and downloaded the VNC viewer file for the OS on your remote computer, you have to run the installation file.